quixadhal/PI3/README.md

 For DBI, POE::Component::EasyDBI looks like a reasonable candidate.
 It appears to provide non-blocking callback-style queries using the POE style events.

+Potential basic flow:

+server process will use IPC::Shareable to have a shared message queue and Net::Server::PreFork to handle forking servers for each protocol used (I3, WEB, CHAT)

+server process sets up each Net::Server and a shared hash for each service.

+When a client is forked, it will register itself in the shared hash and then wait for I/O.  When it gets a message, it will handle it and push any results into the shared hash if the server/other-clients need to be involved.
+It will also be woken up (via signal?) when any outgoing data is placed it its hash by the server, so it can respond to it.

+Additionally, we'll be using a database for some things, so we need a connection pool that all children can use.
+This would be more efficient than having each child open their own connection, especially if they are short lived.

+So, the shared hash should have a few fixed things in it.

+{
+    service     =>  type of service this data is, "chat", etc... config      =>  configuration data set by the parent for the children to access.  if changed, they should be signalled to re-read it.
+                    {
+                        version =>  version serial number, so the clients can quickly see if they need to parse the rest of the hash or not.
+                        ...
+                    }
+    clients     =>  hash of clients registered, can be empty client count would be (scalar keys $t->{clients}) {
+                        pid     =>  process ID of child
+                                    this is also the hash key and
+                                    will be used by the parent to
+                                    send signals, or force termination.
+                        input   =>  hash of message packets processed by the child and ready for the server to handle.
+                        output  =>  hash of message packets from the server for the child to handle.
+                        ...
+                    }
+}